 Is an NPS Score of 90 Good?

-Learn what an NPS score of 90 means, why it is considered exceptional, and how to maintain that level of customer loyalty.
+Learn what an NPS score of 90 means, why it is extraordinary, and how to maintain that level of customer loyalty.

 What an NPS score of 90 means

-An NPS score of 90 is exceptionally high and usually signals that the overwhelming majority of customers are enthusiastic promoters.
+An NPS score of 90 is extraordinary.
+It usually signals that the overwhelming majority of respondents are enthusiastic promoters.

-Very few brands sustain a score this high over time, so it often points to a standout customer experience, strong product-market fit, and consistent delivery.
+Very few brands sustain a score this high across a broad customer base, so it often points to a standout experience, a highly loyal segment, or a particularly positive survey moment.

 How it compares to common benchmark ranges